ibm-cloud-docs/event-notifications/en-resource-lifcycle-events.md

 After enabling the source, you can publish the lifecycle events to the [Topic](/docs/event-notifications?topic=event-notifications-en-about#en-topics) of your choice.

-To learn more about working with **Topics**, see [here](/docs/event-notifications?topic=event-notifications-en-create-en-topic).
+To learn more about working with **Topics**, see [Creating an {{site.data.keyword.en_short}} topic](/docs/event-notifications?topic=event-notifications-en-create-en-topic).

-## Event Schema for Resource Lifecycle Events
+## Event schema for resource lifecycle events
 {: #en-schema-rc-events}

-The following table describes the fields of a Resource Lifecycle event:
+The following table describes the fields of a resource lifecycle event:

 | Field Name | Type | Description |
 |:-----------|:------|:-------------|